ESA-EarthCODE/documentation/pages/Community and Collaboration/Getting Started With The EarthCODE Discourse/Join the Conversation.md

 ## Unsure If Your Topic Is Worth Posting?
 Post It!
 If you're uncertain whether your question or topic warrants a discussion, post it.
-Others might have the same question or interest but haven’t raised it yet.
+Others might have the same question or interest but haven't raised it yet.
 Your contribution could benefit the community.

 ## Reply Before Starting a New Topic
 Whenever possible, **respond to an existing discussion** rather than starting a new one.
 This consolidates information and avoids fragmenting conversations.
 Use the **search function** or **tags** to locate relevant topics before posting.